JackyGu1042/CarND-Behavioral-Cloning/writeup_Huaxin.md

         augmented_images.append(cv2.flip(image,1))
         augmented_measurements.append(measurement*(-1.0))
 ```
-Moreover, I also add Cropping2D function to reduce the unnecessary informantion of images, which can increase the effienicy of network training.
+Moreover, I also add Cropping2D function to reduce the unnecessary information of images, which can increase the effienicy of network training.
 ```sh
 model.add(Cropping2D(cropping=((70,25), (0,0))))
 ```